vsundar95/BeginnerRust/README.md

 	_ => condition
 }
 ```
-This is the basics of a match statement
+This is the basics of a match statement.
+Match statements can also be used
+for strings as well.
+NOTE: Do not initialize a string as String::from("") because
+it will throw a struct error.
+So simply initialize it as "String".